H6NTechnologies/H6NSDK/README.md

 # Finishing Up

+We're excited to support the success of your game.
 If you need *any* help at all with H6NSDK or integrating it into your game, please [contact us](https://h6ntechnologies.com/contact-us/business/index.html) anytime to connect directly with our engineers.

-We're always more than happy to help :)
+We're always more than happy to help. :)